laminas-api-tools/api-tools-admin/README.md

 API Endpoints
 -------------

-All routes are prefixed with `/apigility` by default.
+All routes are prefixed with `/api-tools` by default.

 ### api/config

 This endpoint is for examining the application configuration, and providing overrides of individual values in it.
-All overrides are written to a single file, `config/autoload/development.php`; you can override that location in your configuration via the `zf-configuration.config-file` key.
+All overrides are written to a single file, `config/autoload/development.php`; you can override that location in your configuration via the `api-tools-configuration.config-file` key.

-- `Accept`: `application/json`, `application/vnd.zfcampus.v1.config+json`
+- `Accept`: `application/json`, `application/vnd.laminascampus.v1.config+json`

   `application/json` will deliver representations as a flat array of key/value pairs, with the keys being dot-separated values, just as you would find in INI.

-  `application/vnd.zfcampus.v1.config+json` will deliver the configuration as a tree.
+  `application/vnd.laminascampus.v1.config+json` will deliver the configuration as a tree.

-- `Content-Type`: `application/json`, `application/vnd.zfcampus.v1.config+json`
+- `Content-Type`: `application/json`, `application/vnd.laminascampus.v1.config+json`

   `application/json` indicates you are sending key/value pairs, with keys being dot-separated values, as you would find in INI files.

-  `application/vnd.zfcampus.v1.config+json` indicates you are sending a nested array/object of configuration.
+  `application/vnd.laminascampus.v1.config+json` indicates you are sending a nested array/object of configuration.

 - Methods: `GET`, `PATCH`